Psychotherapy & Psychoanalysis

 What might seem at first an odd seating arrangement is designed to alleviate distractions from the analyst that could interrupt the patient’s free associations and allows for the emergence of feelings, thoughts, fantasies, and dreams.

-The practice of psychoanalysis was founded by Sigmund Freud between 1877 and 1939, though the “talking cure” as it came to be known was coined by Austrian-Jewish feminist Berta Pappenheim aka.
-Anna O. in Josef Breuer’s famous case study.
+The practice of psychoanalysis was founded by Sigmund Freud between 1877 and 1939, though the “talking cure,” as it came to be known, was coined by Austrian-Jewish feminist Berta Pappenheim (Anna O. in Josef Breuer’s famous case study).
 Psychoanalysis as a theory of the mind and a therapeutic technique continues to be developed by practitioners worldwide.

-An analytic treatment is for those who seek to deepen their exploration of inner conflicts, thoughts, memories and fantasies that determine seemingly insoluable patterns and feelings in our lives, further than what psychotherapy has to offer.
-The goal of analytic treatment involves a working through of imponderable problems, and an understanding and resolution of conflicts in a safe and non-judgmental environment such that the patient can free themselves from repeating patterns and reactions and live more fully and freely their internal world.
+An analytic treatment is for those who seek to deepen their exploration of internal world—inner conflicts, thoughts, memories and fantasies that determine seemingly insoluble patterns and feelings in our lives—further than what psychotherapy has to offer.
+The goal of an analytic treatment involves a working-through of imponderable problems, and an understanding and resolution of conflicts in a safe and non-judgmental environment such that the patient can free themselves from repeating patterns and reactions and live more fully and freely their internal world.

 Psychoanalysis provides deep and long-lasting transformative change that offers relief from psychological suffering and allows for a more fulfilling relationship to love and work.